 ■→Amour propre is a simple device, where the place for the word amour could be taken by any other word.
 To measure love as proper, one could measure hate or doubt as well, especially if to “think Rousseau” and have the self for a tentative construct that depends on other people for approval.

-To exercise a theory as human psychology for a process, tediums of measurement would have brought Erwin Rommel’s love-hate ■→relationship with National Socialism, the historian ■→Sven Felix Kellerhoff to have proposed for ■→Hassliebe to delineate on Hitler’s Berlin.
+To exercise a theory as human psychology for a process, tediums of measurement would have brought around Erwin Rommel’s love-hate ■→relationship with National Socialism; the historian ■→Sven Felix Kellerhoff proposed for ■→Hassliebe to delineate on Hitler’s Berlin too.
 Justifying Rommel could not be a purpose: you mean, both at the same time?
+And towns are towns.

-A process would require that we include the reservation on thought as also by ■→Pascal that came from ■→Thomas Paine; widely known, no point trying to keep it secret: in a paraphrase, to believe a viviparous parent would have offered own and loved offspring in a dispute over a fruit of a season, as an apple, is vanity itself.
+A process of such sort would require that we include the reservation on thought as also by ■→Pascal that came from ■→Thomas Paine; widely known, no point trying to keep it secret: to believe a viviparous parent would have offered own and loved offspring for a dispute over a fruit of a season, as an apple, is the believer’s vanity.
 To pay a debt for someone, you apply financial justice.
 And gravitation has been a theme, actually, as well.

 A reservation not as widely known maybe, but existent to common sense, is that the Kingdom of Heaven would need birds nesting.
 The ■→parable of the mustard tree says,

 When it is grown, it is greater than the herbs, and becomes a tree, so that the birds of the air come and lodge in its branches.